pibooth/pibooth/README.rst

 At the first run, a configuration file is generated in ``~/.config/pibooth/pibooth.cfg`` which permits to configure the behavior of the application.

-A quick config GUI menu (see `Commands`_ ) gives access to the most common options:
+A quick configuration GUI menu (see `Commands`_ ) gives access to the most common options:

 .. image:: https://raw.githubusercontent.com/werdeil/pibooth/master/templates/settings.png
    :align: center
    :alt: Settings

-More options are available by editing the configuration file which can easily done using the command::
+More options are available by editing the configuration file which is easily done using the command::

     $ pibooth --config